- Why purchase out of state rental property?

-When most people start their real estate investing careers, purchasing an out of state rental property is usually not at the top of their list of priorities.
+When most people start their real estate investing careers, buying rental property out of state is usually not at the top of their list of priorities.
 While adding an out of state rental property to your investment portfolio can be intimidating and carry unique risks, it can actually help to greatly strengthen your investing strategy and improve your overall return on investment (ROI).

 Why Purchase Out Of State Rental Property?